aizuruproject/aizuruproject/README.md

 Greetings, My name is Mirza Fayzul Haq Darmawan.
 I'm also known as Mirza.
 I'm a person who has a big interest at programming.

-Challenges that I have faced on programming are, Olimpiade Sains Nasional (OSN) in Informatics and Schematics by Institute Teknologi 10 Nopember.
+Challenges that I have faced on programming are, Olimpiade Sains Nasional (OSN) in Informatics and Schematics by Institute Teknologi Sepuluh Nopember.
 Although I'm not managed to go to the final round, I got so many experiences and perseverance while preparing for Olympiad.

+My future Universities are Institut Teknologi Sepuluh Nopember (ITS) and Universitas Diponegoro (UNDIP)

 ##  Goals